You’re likely looking for the “light switch” to lower your bill. But the real culprits are invisible.

 Common leak spots: around electrical outlets on exterior walls, around plumbing penetrations in the floor, where the wall meets the attic floor, and around recessed light fixtures.

 According to Energy Star, sealing these air leaks and adding insulation can save you an average of 15% on heating and cooling costs.
-I use a thermal camera to find these during audits.
-You’d be shocked how much paid-for air disappears through a gap you’ve never noticed.
+Thermal cameras can help identify hidden air leaks and insulation problems during energy audits.
+Many homeowners underestimate how much conditioned air can escape through small unnoticed gaps.

 Occupancy, Behavior, Old Appliances, and Weather